DJBarnes/django-adminlte2-pdq/docs/source/templates/fields.rst

 -------------

-If you would like to make a text field render as a range input, you can add a ``range_min_max`` property to a text field to make it render with both a min and a max value for the range.

-If you would like to make a text field render as a range input, you can add a ``range_min_max`` property defined as a dictionary with keys ``min`` and ``max`` to a text field.
+If you would like to make a text field render as a range input, you can add a ``range_min_max`` property defined as a dictionary with keys ``min`` and ``max``.
 This property will make the field render with both a min and max value that can be selected via the range.

-The ``min`` key will provide the lowest value that can be submitted via the input.
+* The ``min`` key will provide the lowest value that can be submitted via the input.
-More information about ``min`` can be found via the `Mozilla Min Range Documentation <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range#min>`_
+  More information about ``min`` can be found via the `Mozilla Min Range Documentation <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range#min>`_.

-The ``max`` key will provide the highest value that can be submitted via the input.
+* The ``max`` key will provide the highest value that can be submitted via the input.
-More information about ``max`` can be found via the `Mozilla Max Range Documentation <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range#max>`_
+  More information about ``max`` can be found via the `Mozilla Max Range Documentation <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range#max>`_.

 .. note::

     There are two examples below.
 One sets the property in the form class.
     The other in the View class.
 You should choose one way or the other.
     You do **NOT** need to set the property in both locations.
-    Additionally, there are probably other ways that the property can be set that are not shown in these examples, but we know that these ways work.

 Setting range_min_max in a Form class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^